 Skillshare is very similar to Udemy in some ways but very different in others.

-Just like Udemy, Skillshare allows you to host your course(s) right on the platform without needing to set up your own website.
+Like Udemy, Skillshare allows you to host your course(s) right on the platform without setting up your own website.

-But unlike Udemy, you get paid by the minutes watched by your students instead of a price paid per student.
+But unlike Udemy, you get paid by the minutes your students watch instead of a price paid per student.

 In fact, my highest earning course on Skillshare so far is only 12 minutes long!